Souloutz/School-Fund-App/docs/DesignDoc.md

 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._

-Video demo was created, tested componets manually.

 ### Acceptance Testing
 > _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their